Can I Consolidate My Debt Before Applying For A Mortgage?

 When you consolidate your loans, you're taking all of your existing debts and combining them into a single monthly payment.
 This is known as a debt consolidation loan.

-A debt consolidation loan lets you pay off your debt in a more straightforward and manageable way.
+A debt consolidation loan lets you pay off your current debt in a more straightforward and manageable way.
 As you won't be making multiple payments every month, your debt is much easier to keep track of.
 You'll only have a single interest rate to be aware of, and you'll no longer have to keep tabs on multiple outgoings every month.

 For this reason, debt consolidation is highly attractive and it can help make mortgage repayments more manageable if buying a home is your end goal.